9brada6/tabs-with-posts/development.md

 ## ✅ Todo

 - Generate Icon File when plugin is installed.
-- In widget, find what settings do not update the widget when is changed.
-Notably includes are add query and remove query.

 - Add more order by options in query_settings "order posts by" collapsible.
 - Add more notes on order by options in query_settings.